Interpreting Deep Neural Networks with the Package innsight: Methodology of feature attribution

-The \textit{smoothed gradients (SmoothGrad)} method, introduced by \cite{smilkov_2017}, addresses a significant problem of the basic Gradient method.
-As described in the previous subsection, gradients locally assume a linear behavior, but this is generally no longer the case for deep neural networks with many layers.
-These have large fluctuations and abruptly change their gradients, making the interpretations of the Gradient method noisier and potentially misleading. \cite{smilkov_2017} proposed to compute the gradients of randomly perturbed copies of $x_i$ and determine the average gradient from that instead of calculating only the gradient in $x_i$.
-For obtaining relevance values with the SmoothGrad method for the individual components $x_i \in \mathbb{R}$ of an instance $\bm{x} \in \mathbb{R}^p$, first $K \in \mathbb{N}$ realizations of a $p$-dimensional multivariate Gaussian distribution $q = \mathcal{N}(0, \sigma^2\text{I}_p)$ are generated describing the random perturbations, i.e., $\bm{\varepsilon}^1, \ldots, \bm{\varepsilon}^K \sim q$.
-Then the empirical mean of the gradients for variable $x_i$ and output index $c$ are calculated as follows:

-The number of perturbations $K$ and the variance $\sigma^2$ are hyperparameters.
-With the value of $K$, the estimation accuracy for the mean gradient can be increased, but this goes hand in hand with a higher computational effort.
-The second parameter $\sigma^2$ is mostly specified indirectly via a noise level $\lambda \geq 0$ determining the percentage of the total range of the input domain that is covered by the standard deviation $\sigma$, i.e., $\lambda = \frac{\sigma}{x_\text{max} - x_\text{min}}$.
+One of the first and most intuitive methods for interpreting neural networks is the \textit{Gradient} method introduced by \citet{simonyan_2014}, also known as \textit{Vanilla Gradients} or \textit{Saliency maps}.
+This method computes the gradients of the selected output with respect to the input variables.
+Therefore, the resulting relevance values indicate prediction-sensitive variables that can be locally perturbed the least to change the outcome the most.
+Assuming that the model $f$ behaves linearly overall, increasing $x_i$ by one raises the output by the calculated gradient.
+In general, neural networks are highly nonlinear, which forces the gradients to have large fluctuations or abrupt changes.
+This phenomenon can introduce noise and potential misinterpretations in the Gradient method.
+A simple extension of this basic Gradient method to tackle this issue is the \textit{smoothed gradients (SmoothGrad)} approach introduced by \cite{smilkov_2017}.
+They proposed computing the gradients of randomly Gaussian perturbed copies of $x_i$ and determining the average gradient from that, instead of calculating only the gradient in $x_i$.
+As a result, locally very noisy gradients are smoothed out and the method provides the average behavior in a larger neighborhood of $x_i$.
+The estimation accuracy and size of the neighborhood can be adjusted with the hyperparameters $n$ for the number of perturbations and $\sigma^2$ for the variance of the Gaussian noise.
+With the value of $n$, the estimation accuracy for the average gradient can be increased, but this goes hand in hand with a higher computational effort.
+The second parameter $\sigma^2$ is mostly specified indirectly via a noise level $\lambda \geq 0$ determining the proportion of the total range of the input domain that is covered by the standard deviation $\sigma$, i.e., $\lambda = \frac{\sigma}{x_\text{max} - x_\text{min}}$.
 Especially for images, this argument can be used to control the visual smoothness of the explanation.